Download Free PDF

 Today, many of our products that are led and conceptualised from India are developed in US or Europe.
-Thus, we truely are a global company leveraging talent across the globe.
+Thus, we truly are a global company leveraging talent across the globe.

 Are you routing your products through OEMs or targeting directly via dealers?

 MS: Part of both we do today.
 Historically, yes our products were targeted to dealers.
-Whats happening today is more and more software is built into the car and with that car become an IoT device that helps to connect back.
+What's happening today is more and more software is built into the car and with that the car becomes an IoT device that helps to connect back.
 In order to drive value for our customers, you need to look back like what is in the vehicle, what about dealership and what is with the manufacturer.